 2013-2018 Strategic Plan

 The University of South Florida includes three campuses: USF, USF St. Petersburg, and USF Sarasota-Manatee, each separately accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 All institutions have distinct missions and their own detailed strategic plans.
-Serving more than 47,000 students, the USF System has an annual budget of $1.5 billion and an annual economic impact of $11.5 billion.
+Serving more than 47,000 students, USF has an annual budget of $1.5 billion and an annual economic impact of $11.5 billion.

 USF is comprised of the main campus in Tampa, its College of Marine Science in St. Petersburg, and USF Health.
 As a global research university dedicated to student success, USF is classified by the Carnegie Foundation for the Advancement of Teaching as a research university with very high research activity (RU/VU), and as a community engaged campus.